 To enable the relief to be awarded quickly to businesses the Council will invite application by applying the relief and issuing adjustment notices.
 To retain the relief businesses must sign and return the state aide form, or make a declaration by using the online form.
 Relief will be awarded for the financial years, 2019/20 & 2020/21.
 Relief will be withdrawn in accordance with regulations should there be a change of circumstances that affect the relief awarded.

-New applications for Retail Rate Relief should be made in writing using the Council's the online application form,
+New applications for Retail Rate Relief should be made using through our website.